 How to become a foster carer

-It usually takes around three or four months from the start of your application to becoming a foster carer.
+It usually takes around four months from the start of your application to becoming a foster carer.

 Stage 1: Have a friendly chat